• Skip to primary navigation

 Take Care Of Yourself Challenge

 With Valentine's day just around the corner, this month's challenge will be not about giving gifts to someone else but to yourself.
 This gift is the gift of self-care.
-We will embark on a journey to determine what your most favorite way to take care of yourself and to get the activity incorporated into your daily schedule.
+We will embark on a journey to determine what your most favorite way to take care of yourself (Affiliate Link) and to get the activity incorporated into your daily schedule.
 So, let's begin.

 “Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare.” ― Audre Lorde